wangonya/wang0nya.github.io-v1/_posts/2018-09-08-usability-series-intro.md

 >**Numerous industry studies have stated that every dollar spent on UX brings in between $2 and $100 dollars in return.**

 So, with all this in mind, I'm beginning a series today, going through Steve Krug's classic - "Don’t Make Me Think!
 A common sense approach to web usability".
-I'll be posting a summary of each of the 12 chapters of the book here on this awesome community, one chapter a day.
+I'll be posting a summary of each of the 12 chapters of the book here, one chapter a day.

 Stay tuned, we'll be building a better web one day at a time for the next 12 days!
 🎉🎉